GitHubAssessments/CVE_Assessments_01_2020/README.md

 https://support.microsoft.com/en-us/help/3151800/the-net-framework-4-6-2-offline-installer-for-windows

-The .NET has also security vulnerabilities regarding how to handle web requests.
+The .NET Framework has also security vulnerabilities regarding how to handle web requests.